w3c/wai-intro-wcag/index.md

 WCAG 2.0 is approved as an ISO standard: ISO/IEC 40500:2012.
 ISO/IEC 40500 is exactly the same as the original WCAG 2.0, which is introduced above along with supporting resources.

-The content of ISO/IEC 40500 is freely available from [www.w3.org/TR/WCAG20 {% include_cached different.html %}](http://www.w3.org/TR/WCAG20/); it is available for purchase from the [ISO catalogue {% include_cached external.html %}](http://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=58625).
+The content of ISO/IEC 40500 is freely available from [www.w3.org/TR/WCAG20](http://www.w3.org/TR/WCAG20/); it is available for purchase from the [ISO catalogue {% include_cached external.html %}](http://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=58625).

 Benefits of WCAG 2.0 as an ISO standard are summarized in [ISO in the FAQ](http://www.w3.org/WAI/WCAG20/wcag2faq#iso).
-More information on W3C and the ISO process is in the [W3C PAS FAQ {% include_cached different.html %}](http://www.w3.org/2010/04/pasfaq).
+More information on W3C and the ISO process is in the [W3C PAS FAQ](http://www.w3.org/2010/04/pasfaq).

 ## Other guidelines {#components}